 Commonly used in building materials during and prior to the 1970s, asbestos can cause major health issues when breathed into the lungs.
-When planning home repair or remodeling activities, it’s important to complete asbestos testing before starting to ensure proper precautions are taken if asbestos exists.
-At HomePro Inspections, we offer asbestos testing so you can be properly informed about what’s in your home.
+When planning home repair or remodeling activities, it’s important to complete asbestos sampling before starting to ensure proper precautions are taken if asbestos exists.
+At HomePro Inspections, we offer asbestos sampling so you can be properly informed about what’s in your home.
 Request a quote now or call (904) 268-8211 to speak with one of our knowledgeable team members.

 This option is appropriate when your home was built prior to 1970, and building materials have recently been or will be disturbed by repair, remodeling, or demolition activities.